neofinancial/coverage-upload-action/README.md

 | Branches  |     |       |            |            |
 ```

-If you don't send the data to a remote endpoint the difference column will not be shown..
+If you don't send the data to a remote endpoint the difference column will not be shown.

 ## Usage